MikeAbousaleh/COMP-472-Project/README.md

 2. DecisionTree.py
 Contains the implementation of a Decision Tree classifier, built using recursive binary splitting.
 3. MLP.py
-Defines the  model MLP and its training process.
+Contains the implementation of the MLP model and its training process.
 It includes code for training a simple neural network using PyTorch.
 4. VGG11.py
 Contains the implementation of the VGG11 convolutional neural network model.
 The model is built using PyTorch.
 5.	main.py